uwsbel/autonomy-research-testbed/docs/design/ros_workspace.md

 #### `workspace/src/common/meta`

 Vehicle platform metapackages are placed here.
 They should list all packages that should be built when using that specific vehicle platform in the `package.xml` file as an `<exec_depend>`.
-See []
+See [Metapackages](#metapackages) for more information.

 ### `workspace/src/external`